-The traditional Mexican wedding ceremony is a wonderful melding of the tenets of the Catholic Church with the ancient Aztec rituals that were performed before the arrival of the Spanish Conquistadors.
+The traditional Mexican wedding ceremony is a wonderful blend of the ceremonies of the Catholic Church and ancient Aztec rituals that were performed before the arrival of the Spanish Conquistadors.

 The groom arrives at the church bearing a gift of 13 gold coins as a proof of his undying fidelity and his ability to support his new bride.

 The couple is entwined with a lasso of silver or rosary beads as a symbol of love and unity.

 It’s easy to see why so many have become enchanted with the traditional Mexican wedding.

 Many couples are opting to blend elements of the traditional and the modern.
 Here’s how three of them tied the knot in Mexico.

 Andy and Kara chose the gorgeous ocean destination of Playa del Carmen for their nuptials with purple and green colors and a message in a bottle theme.
 Their guests enjoyed authentic Mexican cuisine and sweets while sipping pina coladas to the music of a Mariachi band.